guinea-pigg/Pagination_in_API_Documentation/chapters/Pagination_Styles_and_Patterns.md

 - [Keyset-based pagination](#Keyset-Based-Pagination),
 - [Page-based pagination](#Page-Based-Pagination).

+### Why technical writers need to know this?

+Technical writers should be familiar with different pagination styles and patterns because they are fundamental elements that shape the future of API documentation related to pagination.
+In other words, styles and patterns determine the vocabulary and logic of the documentation.

 ## Offset-Based Pagination <a id="Offset-Based-Pagination"></a>

 Offset-based pagination is one of the most common pagination styles.
 It is used when a client wants to retrieve a specific number of records from an API.